Home Uncategorized Supporting Visa-Holding Employees: Compliance and Best Practices for Dental Practices

 Encourage Early Renewal Applications

-Managers should assist employees in initiating visa renewals well before expiration, as processing may take months.
-USCIS recommends filing renewals at least six months in advance to avoid work authorization disruptions.
+Managers should assist visa-holding employees by initiating renewal applications well before expiration dates, as processing can take several months.
+The U.S. Citizenship and Immigration Services (USCIS) recommends filing renewals at least six months in advance to account for potential delays.
+6

 Consult an Immigration Attorney or HR Specialist

-Certain visas, such as the H-1B, allow automatic extensions if a renewal is filed before expiration.
-Employers must ensure timely filing and maintain clear communication with employees about requirements to avoid work gaps.
+Certain visa types, like the H-1B, may allow automatic extensions if a renewal application is filed before the current visa expires.
+These extensions help prevent employment gaps during processing.
+To utilize this benefit, managers must ensure timely filing and accurate documentation.
+Clear communication with employees about these requirements is essential.

 Provide Support and Resources